clwang1998/Douzero_Resnet-1/README.md

 agent causes the model to generate mainly sparse rewards in the initial phase, resulting in the vast majority of samples in the experience pool not receiving useful value signals.
 The random selection of samples in the experience pool leads to low sample utilization.
-Third, due to the unequal status of landowners and farmers in the game, there are differences in the intelligence level of the different agents, and the winning Percentage and of Peasants are significantly higher than those of landlord, indicating that the intelligence level of landlord is weaker.
+Third, due to the unequal status of landowners and farmers in the game, there are differences in the intelligence level of the different agents, and the winning Percentage and of Peasants are significantly higher than those of landlord, indicating that the intelligence level of landlord is weaker.
 In order to solve the above problems, three aspects are studied in this paper: the design of the network structure, the sampling methods and the intelligence training methods.

-1. For unstable performance of DouZero, we use a residual network for reinforcement learning’s 𝑄-network.
-In order to improve the generalization ability of the network, the residual network model is introduced to design 𝑄-network for reinforcement learning.
+1. For unstable performance of DouZero, we use a residual network for reinforcement learning’s 𝑄-network.
+In order to improve the generalization ability of the network, the residual network model is introduced to design 𝑄-network for reinforcement learning.
 Using the residual network and the long- and short term memory network as state network, we extracted the bucket features such as deeper situation information and history records in Doudizhu.
 At the same time, we combined the deep Monte Carlo